gravitycircle/azubu-3-styles/README.md

 ```

 ##Grids, Type and Measurements
-I have not yet started on the Grid system, however we have the following defined so far.
+I have not yet started on the Grid system, however we have the following variables defined so far.
 ```
 $gutter: 10px; /*Base unit for pixel-gutters*/
 $bodyfont: 'Source Sans Pro', 'Helvetica Neue', 'Helvetica', 'Arial', sans-serif; /*Font family setting for the default body*/